 How to edit the robots.txt file of the Blogger blog?

-Robots.txt file is always located at the root level of any website.
+Robots.txt file must be located at the root level of any website.
 But in Blogger, there is no access to root, then how to edit this robots.txt file?

 Blogger provides all root file settings in its settings like robots.txt and ads.txt files.
 You have to log in to the Blogger account and edit the robots.txt file.